Jump to content

 He then took it to a independent garage who diagnosed it with a clip missing from the intake pipe to compressor housing (miss diagnosed leak test from jaguar) they refitted it correctly and carried out a vacuum test.
 They found that a pressure control solenoid was faulty so replaced it.
 This did not fix the fault.
 They also found a split pipe from the vacuum test so replaced that which still did not fix the fault.

 He then took it to a 2nd independent garage who found a DTC for low boost pressure, engine Oil temp sensor circuit, ride height sensor F/R, Air flow sensor fault.
-They replaced one Air Flow Sensor and put a turbo on from the recommendation from Jaguar, again this did not fix the fault.
+They replaced one Air Flow Sensor and put a turbo on from the recommendation from jaguar, again this did not fix the fault.

 He then took it to a 3rd intendant garage who found only the P1247-00 low boost pressure DTC, They checked the wiring and vacuum operation which came back ok.
 They then removed the exhaust and took it for a road test to which no faults were thrown.
 There recommendation is to clean the exhaust system.